The Stablecoin Revolution

 Valuation Leap

-Comparison of Circle's (CRCL) IPO price against its opening trade and debut day peak highlights the explosive market demand.
+Comparison of Circle's (CRCL) IPO price against its opening trade and debut day peak.

 Ethereum: The Global Settlement Layer

-Ethereum's robust smart contract functionality has made it the undisputed foundation of the stablecoin ecosystem.
-It's evolving from a general "world computer" into the specialized, high-value settlement layer for the world's digital dollars, driving immense value to its own network.
+Ethereum's robust smart contract functionality has made it the undisputed foundation of the stablecoin ecosystem, hosting the majority of stablecoin value and transaction volume.

 ~2/3